JenkinHe/auth-system/LOGS.md

  - 21/12/2025 - breaking and regenerating migrations(by adding more description column to user)(also must exec into docker to do migration)
  - 21/12/2025 - create a simple getter with propper rest api path strucutre to get a user by id's email and description
  - 21/12/2025 - create middleware to verify access token
+ - 26/12/2025 - create new, revoke refresh token and generate new access token with refresh token endpoint (make it atomic all in or all out)

 Main Hurdles
 - Eslint + Prettier Config